By Jordyn Kreshover

 During the ceremony, the department introduced a new award for excellence in teaching, honoring retired faculty member Dr. James Marra.

 Throughout his almost 30-year career at Temple, Marra was an integral member of the department, demonstrating dedication and a selfless commitment to the success of students.
 The Award for Excellence in Teaching is to be given to future adjunct faculty members who help students realize their fullest potential.
 This year's recipient of the award was Professor Emily Lux.

 Dr. Thomas Eveslage, also a retired faculty member, reflected on Marra's career as a professor.
 He said he's not sure if his friend is ready to leave his students yet.
 He added that Marra once said to him, "I always got more from the students then they gave."

-Journalism alumnus Andy Abramson (SMC, '90) flew from San Diego to commend Marra for the positive role he played in his success.
+Journalism alumnus Andy Abramson (Klein College, '90) flew from San Diego to commend Marra for the positive role he played in his success.
 Abramson is now the CEO of a value creations agency, Comunicano, where he provides marketing communications consulting to startup companies.

 Opportunity at the Senior Showcase

 The award ceremony was followed by the Senior Showcase, in which employers, families, friends and faculty could see the best of the graduating students' creative work.
 Students focusing in account management, art direction, copywriting, media planning and research took advantage of the opportunity to showcase their accomplishments as well as meet and form connections with attendees at the event.
 Students were particularly looking forward to meeting the many agency professionals and potential future employers in attendance.